-Old-age allowance: Age 53 with at least six years of coverage; age 60 with at least 10 years of coverage if voluntarily insured.
+Old-age allowance: Age 53 with six to 10 years of coverage; age 60 with 10 to 14 years of coverage if voluntarily insured.

-The pension is payable abroad only under reciprocal agreement; if there is no reciprocal agreement, the insured's contributions are refunded at retirement age or if permanently leaving the country.
+The pension is payable abroad under reciprocal agreement; if there is no reciprocal agreement, the insured's contributions are refunded at retirement age or if permanently leaving the country.